zendesk/global_uid/README.md

 Here's a complete list of the options you can use:

-  Name                  Default                       Explains
+Name                  Default
+:disabled             false
+	Disable GlobalUid entirely

+:dry_run              false
+	Setting this parameter causes the REPLACE INTO statements to run, but the id picked up will not be used.

+:connection_timeout   3 seconds
+	Timeout for connecting to a global UID server

+:query_timeout        10 seconds
+	Timeout for retrieving a global UID from a server before we move on to the next server

+:connection_retry     10.minutes
+	After failing to connect or query a UID server, how long before we retry

+:use_server_variables false
+	If set, this gem will call "set @@auto_increment_offset" in order to setup the global uid servers. good for test/development, not so much for production.
+'
+:notifier             A proc calling ActiveRecord::Base.logger
+	This proc is called with two parameters upon UID server failure -- an exception and a message

+:increment_by         5
-  :increment_by         5                             Chooses the step size for the increment.
+	Chooses the step size for the increment.
 This will define the maximum number of UID servers you can have.
-  :connection_timeout   10 seconds                    Timeout for connecting to a global UID server :query_timeout        10 seconds                    Timeout for retrieving a global UID from a server :connection_retry     10.minutes                    After failing to connect or query a UID server, how long before we retry
-  :notifier             A proc calling Rails.logger   This proc is called with two parameters upon UID server failure -- an exception and a message
-  :disabled             false                         Disable GlobalUid, either globally or on a per class basis.
-  :dry_run              false                         Setting this parameter causes the REPLACE INTO statements to run, but the id picked up will not be used.

 === Testing